 Immediate Payment Service (IMPS)

-- IMPS is for transferring funds real time and that too 24X7X365.
-This service was launched on 22nd November 2010.
-IMPS could be accessed on multiple channels like Mobile, Internet, ATM, SMS, Branch and USSD(*99#).
+IMPS is for transferring funds in real-time, and that is 24x7x365.
+This service was launched on November 22, 2010.
+IMPS could be accessed on multiple channels like mobile, internet, ATM, SMS, branch, and USSD (*99#).

 Cheque Truncation System (CTS)